maxjacobson/wishlist/views/list.markdown

 * [The Revolution Was Televised](http://www.alansepinwall.com) -- a book
 * [Balloon Pop Outlaw Black](http://www.spdbooks.org/Producte/9780985118228/balloon-pop-outlaw-black.aspx) -- A book of poetry by a hilarious tweeter
 * [Grace Hopper Biography](http://www.amazon.com/Invention-Information-Lemelson-Studies-Innovation/dp/0262517264)
+* [USB NES Controller](http://www.amazon.com/Classic-USB-NES-Controller-PC/dp/B002YVD3KM) -- would be fun to play NES games on my computer with this